SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/system-requirements.md

   install and use SysKit Point.
 ---

-# System Requirements
+# On-Premises System Requirements

+When deploying SysKit Point in your environment, two necessary components are required:
+* **Server** where SysKit Point will be installed
+* **SQL server and database** where SysKit Point will store its data

-## Software
+## SysKit Point Server

 We recommend installing SysKit Point on a Windows Server machine, to allow SysKit Point Service to crawl your Office 365 environment continuously.
+When choosing an existing server in your environment or provisioning a new one, please note the following:

 * **Windows Server 2012 and newer are supported**
 * **Microsoft .NET Framework 4.5 or higher**

 ## SQL Server

 SysKit Point requires Microsoft SQL Server database for storing data collected from Office 365.
+Please note the following requirements:

 * **Microsoft SQL Server 2012 and newer are supported**
 * **SQL Express can be used for demo or trial purposes only**

-Permission requirements for the account used to connect to the SQL server are listed [here](permission-requirements.md).

-## Hardware
+## Requirements per Subscription Plan

-**Hardware requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to smoothly run SysKit Point.
+**Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to smoothly run SysKit Point.

 SysKit Point requires a server where SysKit Point will be installed and a SQL server for the database \(for smaller Office 365 environments this can be the same server\).